nemanjajelisijevic/javaDaemon/README.md

 which is implemented and instantiated upon the Daemon method's call, and handed to the main looper for execution once the prototype method returns in Daemon threads context.

-Closure exposes an abstract method onReturn() for implementation, which takes the prototype methods return value as an argument.
+Closure exposes an abstract method onReturn(ReturnType ret) for implementation, which takes the prototype methods return value as an argument.

-That being said, a Daemon can be called anywhere (multiple producers), but it only returns a Closure to the to the settable consumer thread (thread stuck in an event loop ie. UI thread).
+That being said, a Daemon can be called anywhere, but it only returns a Closure to the to the settable consumer thread (thread stuck in an event loop ie. UI thread).

 Underneath, Daemon is a thread that waits on a queue for a called method, or if configured in service